RaulPPelaez/Naga_KeypadMapper/README.md

 ## UNINSTALLATION

-To uninstall you need to run `naga -uninstall` .
+To uninstall you need to run `naga uninstall` .